-An important component of the students' first year training will be three lab rotations in the laboratories of selected graduate faculty.
-Each rotation will be six weeks, and no other course work will occur during that time.
+An important component of the students' first-year training will be three rotations in the laboratories of selected graduate faculty.
+Each rotation will be 6 weeks, and limited coursework will occur during that time.
 This approach will also ensure that students become fully immersed in the research of their chosen laboratories.
-Each student will be assigned a small research project during the rotation, and will formally present results to the graduate faculty and other researchers.
+Each student will be assigned a small research project during the rotation, and will formally present results to the student body and graduate school faculty members.
+The goal of the laboratory rotations is for students to interact with scientists of varied disciplines and obtain in-depth views of the laboratories in which they may wish to pursue their research.
+It is an opportunity for the student and faculty to evaluate whether they have mutual interests that would aid in the student's career development.

-BMS8971 Scientific Writing & Communications I Scientific Writing & Communications II BMS8972
+BMS8971 Scientific Writing & Communications I BMS8972 Scientific Writing & Communications II